-Reystore rassword Otherwise, leave it blank.
+Keystore Password Enter the keystore password if your SSL certificate has the keystore password.
+Otherwise, leave it blank.
 Private Key Password Enter the private key password if your SSL certificate has the private key password.
 Otherwise, leave it blank.

 5. 1.
-6 Access Config
+6 Access Port Config

-With Access Config, you can specify the port used by the controller for management and portal.
+With Access Port Config, you can specify the port used by the controller for management and portal.

-- Access Config is only available on Omada Software Controller and Omada Hardware Controller. - Once applying the change of HTTPS and HTTP port, restart the controller to make the change effective. - For security, the HTTPS and HTTP port for Potal should be different from that for controller management.
+- Access Port Config is only available on Omada Software Controller and Omada Hardware Controller. - Once applying the change of HTTPS and HTTP port, restart the controller to make the change effective. - For security, the HTTPS and HTTP port for Potal should be different from that for controller management.

 Go to Settings > Controller.
-In Access Config, configure the parameters and click Save.
+In Access Port Config, configure the parameters and click Save.